The Shooting Star: Synopsis

 Tintin and Snowy (who followed on the plane) make camp on the meteorite while the Auroras engines are repaired after developing trouble.
 The next day, he finds immense explosive mushrooms, and discovers that Phostlite accelerates growth: his apple core grows into a large tree while a maggot turns into a huge butterfly, and he and Snowy are menaced by a giant spider that escaped from his lunch box, before the seaplane arrives again.
 A sudden seaquake shakes the meteorite to its core and it starts sinking into the sea.
 Tintin gets himself, Snowy and a piece of Phostlite to the pilot of the seaplane in the plane's life raft, as the meteorite itself finally disappears into the sea.
-Thereafter, Bohlwinkel learns that he is expected to be tried for his crimes.
-As the Aurora returns home, Captain Haddock steers the ship toward land to refuel not with oil, but with whisky.
+Thereafter, Bohlwinkel learns by radio that he is expected to be tried for his crimes every law enforcement had him arrested for sabotage and fraud.As the Aurora returns home, Captain Haddock steers the ship toward land to refuel not with oil, but with whisky.